Why an Airline Lounge is worth the money…especially with kids.

 One of the not so secret secrets to a very enjoyable and relaxing layover is finding an airline lounge and going inside for the duration of the layover.
 Now, before you decide that they are too expensive and not worth it, hear me out.

 Jimmy and I always use the Delta Sky Clubs when they are available.
 We have the Delta Reserve American Express Card***, so we get in free as a perk to having the card.
-When I travel alone, we obviously don’t pay for the second person – our baby is free.
-Initially I realize the upfront cost is a turn off, but consider this: free food, free drinks, very clean bathrooms, a fully staffed facility, lots of clean space/chairs to be comfortable and the kids can play, free Wi-Fi, AND the front desk will provide you with updates on your flights.
+When I travel alone, we obviously don’t pay for the second person – children under 18 are free with accompanying adult.
+Initially, I realize the upfront cost is a turn off, but consider this: free food, free drinks, very clean bathrooms, a fully staffed facility, lots of clean space/chairs to be comfortable and the kids can play, free Wi-Fi, AND the front desk will provide you with updates on your flights.

-The food and drinks in the club are legit too.
-I have had everything from bagels with cream cheese to tortellini and gumbo.
+4) Free & Unlimited Noms: The food and drinks in the club are legit.
+I have had everything from bagels with cream cheese to tortellini and gumbo to fresh warm chocolate chip cookies.
 They serve food appropriate to the time of day, so if you’re there in the morning you are most likely going to be served breakfast.
 There are several complimentary alcoholic beverages as well as more options you can pay for.
 My absolute favorite thing is the Starbucks machine that makes all kinds of coffee drinks and they are no additional cost.
+Drink up!

 - How long is your layover?